Illustration of men with varying leg sizes.

 Now, why is that?
 Why is it only the size and strength of our upper bodies that affect our attractiveness?
 I spoke with the lead researcher in the above study, Aaron Sell, PhD, and he explained that male attractiveness is linked to our formidability, which is linked to how good we are at fighting: punching, wrestling, swinging clubs, and throwing spears.
 It’s our upper-body muscles that determine how formidable we look.
 That shouldn’t even come as much of a surprise, given that wrestlers, boxers, and UFC fighters tend to have proportionally bigger upper bodies.

 Now, as we mentioned above, that doesn’t mean that squats and deadlifts can’t be used to improve our appearance.
-If we choose front-loaded squats instead of back squats, we can increase the demands on our spinal erectors, which will give us a stronger and thicker torso, as well as helping to improve our posture.
+If we choose front-loaded squats instead of back squats, we can increase the demands on our spinal erectors, which will give us a stronger and thicker torso, as well as help to improve our posture.
 That can absolutely improve our aesthetics.

 Before/After illustration of a man improving his posture.